How to buy VBI Vaccines shares

-Over the last 12 months, VBI Vaccines's shares have ranged in value from as little as US$0.4655 up to US$6.93.
+Over the last 12 months, VBI Vaccines's shares have ranged in value from as little as US$0.69 up to US$6.93.
 A popular way to gauge a stock's volatility is its "beta".

 Beta is a measure of a share's volatility in relation to the market.
 The market (NASDAQ average) beta is 1, while VBI Vaccines's is 1.9967.
 This would suggest that VBI Vaccines's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).

 VBI Vaccines overview

 VBI Vaccines Inc., a biopharmaceutical company, develops and sells vaccines for the treatment of infectious diseases and immuno-oncology in Israel, the United States, and internationally.
 The company offers Sci-B-Vac, a prophylactic hepatitis B vaccine for adults, children, and newborns.
 It also engages in the development of VBI-2601 (BRII-179), an immunotherapeutic candidate for a functional cure of chronic hepatitis B. The company's enveloped virus-like particle (eVLP) platform technology allows for the development of eVLP vaccines that mimic the target virus to elicit a potent immune response.
 Its lead eVLP program candidates include VBI-1901, a glioblastoma vaccine immunotherapeutic candidate, which is in Phase I/IIa clinical study; and VBI-1501, a prophylactic cytomegalovirus vaccine candidate that has completed Phase I clinical trial.
 The company also develops coronavirus vaccine candidates, such as VBI-2902 and VBI-2901.
 In addition, it engages in the development of vaccine platforms and products for licensing to pharmaceutical companies and biotechnology companies.
 It primarily serves physicians and pharmacists through direct sales.
 VBI Vaccines Inc. has collaboration and license agreements with Brii Biosciences Limited; and GlaxoSmithKline Biologicals S.A.
 It also has a collaboration with the National Research Council of Canada to develop pan-coronavirus vaccine candidate targeting COVID-19, severe acute respiratory syndrome, and Middle East respiratory syndrome; and a partnership with Syneos Health, Inc. for the commercialization of VBI's 3-antigen prophylactic hepatitis B vaccine in the United States, Europe, and Canada, which is in pending regulatory approvals.
 The company was formerly known as SciVac Therapeutics Inc. and changed its name to VBI Vaccines Inc. in May 2016.
 VBI Vaccines Inc. is headquartered in Cambridge, Massachusetts.